Arman2409/car-statistics/README.md

 ### 3. Environment Configuration

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory.
+You can check .env.example file for more details.
+For default values you can check ./src/config folder.

 ```env
 # Database Configuration